priobike/priobike-poi-service/README.md

 # POI Service

-A microservice to receive and match POIs (Points of Interest) with routes.
+A microservice to receive and match POIs (Points of Interest) like construction sites with routes.

 ## Quickstart